wo-language/wo/justifications.md

 A planned feature is to have shortcut semi-methods, where `Delete(m, e)` could be written as `m.Delete(e)`.

 Should Wo also have standard library functions?
 It was originally meant to just focus on language features, as opposed to something one could just import, however, if an addition to the library contributes to all of the same goals (i.e. readability) that everything else was, then it should be considered.
+Some packages are just necessary by nature of the design goal, though.

 Another example is [DebugString()](https://www.dolthub.com/blog/2025-01-03-gos-debug-string-pseudo-standard/).
 Not only could I have this as a default, but I could add it to existing native types, so it's a stronger contender than something that could just be an import.
-I've yet to fully explore wihch packages should be included, but it should only be something needed or utterly wanted.
+I've yet to fully explore which packages should be included, but it should only be something needed or utterly wanted.

 All the packages/files to be added: [sets](/src/sets/sets.go), [set](/src/runtime/set.go), [setiter](src/sets/iter.go), option, errable, enum, and collections